 If you’re part of a relatively new nonprofit with a dedicated but small board, chances are you know the board of directors needs to grow.
-But how?
-Here are a few promising practices to work toward.

 - Examine your list of potential board members.
 Which ones have skill sets that your board needs?
 Which ones are the kinds of go-getters you want?
 Make sure you don’t have too many people who would be likely to show interest in just one certain area of the board (finance, volunteer management, etc.).
 Make sure their skill sets are varied.